AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-2025-11-0.md

 Adobe has identified the following known issues for the 2025.11.0 release:

 - Creating a duplicate topic using `copy-to` attribute and referencing it with `scope=peer` attribute causes redirection issues in AEM Sites output, where links are redirected from AEM Sites (with composite component mapping) to AEM Sites (with legacy component mapping), and vice-versa.
-- Reindexing of folders for using Smart suggestions in AI Assistant do not happen if the added folders are moved from the Assets UI to a different location using the **Bulk Move** tool.
+(GUIDES-37656)